 Learn a quick and easy way to clean, repair and evaluate your inflatable boat valve to ensure your boating adventures are safe and free from disaster. ... read more Items needed: 1) Soapy water, 2) Rag, 3) Valve Wrench (specific for your boat) and 4) a Q-tip.

-Valve failure can occur from dirt, grime or accidental loosening of the valve- anything that can cause the seal between the boat material and the valve or, the rubber inside gasket and the plastic to be separated, will cause a leak.
+Valve failure can occur from dirt, grime, or accidental loosening of the valve…basically anything that can cause the seal between the boat material, the valve, or the rubber inside gasket to be separated.

 Boat valve leaks can be found by spraying soapy water in and around the valve.
 Any bubbling will be an indicator of where the leak will be found.
 If the leak is found around the seat of the valve, the first solution is to take your valve wrench and complete a quarter to half a turn.
 If this does not fix the problem.
 It may be due to a piece of sand or grit preventing the seal to hold.
 If this is the case, you will want to completely remove the valve to clean the boat surface and valve.
-If you do need to take the entire valve off, be sure to leave the boat filled with air to help with the removal of the the valve.
-Older inflatable boats can make for a difficult time when trying to remove the valve.
-Leaving the boat filled with air can certainly help while removing the valve.
+If you do need to take the entire valve off, be sure to leave the boat filled with air to help with the removal of the valve.

-Once you get the valve off, you will want to thoroughly clean the underside of the valve and the top of the valve opening.
-Then you can put the valve back on the boat.
-Be sure the valve is screwed back on straight with had pressure.
-Then fill the boat back up with air.
-Take your valve wrench and tighten down even more.
+Once you get the valve off, you will want to thoroughly clean the underside of the valve and the top of the valve opening before putting it back on.
+Be sure the valve is screwed back on straight with pressure.
+Once done, you can fill the boat back up with air and take your valve wrench and tighten down even more.

 Another common issue with an inflatable boat valve leaking would be the inner valve not seating correctly.
 This can be due to dirt or sand entering the valve and interrupting the seal.
 This can be fixed by spraying soapy water into the valve in attempt to flush out the debris.
 You may also want to have a Q-tip to assist you in cleaning out the debris.
 If neither of these work, you will want to completely remove the valve assembly and clean under between the plunger and the base of the valve assembly to ensure there isn't any debris breaking the seal. read less